influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 ---
-title: Manage bucket schema
+title: Manage bucket schemas
-seotitle: Manage bucket schema in InfluxDB
+seotitle: Manage bucket schemas in InfluxDB
-description: Manage bucket schema in InfluxDB using the influx CLI.
+description: Manage bucket schemas in InfluxDB using the influx CLI.
 menu:
   influxdb_cloud:
-    name: Manage bucket schema
+    name: Manage bucket schemas
     parent: Manage organizations
 weight: 105
 influxdb/cloud/tags: [buckets, bucket-schema, schema]
 ---

-Use *bucket-schema* to restrict a bucket's columns and data types.
+Use *bucket schemas* to restrict a bucket's columns and data types.

-*Bucket-schema* are measurement schema that enforce the shape of your bucket data.
+A **bucket schema** enforces the shape of data in a bucket.
-By default, buckets receive *schema-type* `implicit` and InfluxDB's default measurement schema.
+By default, buckets have an `implicit` **schema-type**  which conforms to data as it is written to InfluxDB.

 Buckets with schema-type `explicit` allow you to assign your own schema.
 These buckets reject write requests that do not obey their bucket-schema.

 ### Create a bucket schema
-Use the influx CLI to set the schema-type and one or more schema for your bucket:
+Use the `influx` CLI to set the schema-type and one or more schemas for your bucket:

 1. Create a bucket with the `schema-type` flag set to `explicit`.